Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: A new multivariate Bayesian variable selection method for multi-trait fine mapping

 \subsection{Prioritizing selection using existing biological knowledge}

-In this subsection, we show an example of incorporating biological knowledge in the prior distribution of hyperparameters $\pi$'s in fine mapping application.
-Detailed prior setting needs to be evaluated case-by-case for each application and we do not further discuss all the possibilities here.

-eQTLs are genomic loci that explain variation in gene expression levels.
+In this subsection, we show an example of incorporating biological knowledge in the prior distribution of hyperparameters $\pi$'s in fine mapping application. eQTLs are genomic loci that explain variation in gene expression levels.
 Genetic studies have found SNPs associated with complex traits more likely to be eQTLs than other SNPs on genotype arrays with the same allele frequencies \citep{nicolae2010trait}.
 Thus, it is natural to put more weights on the eQTLs identified from large-scale genomic studies when determining causal variants in fine mapping.
 In our study, we incorporate eQTL information from reference database (e.g. ENCODE, ROSMAP, GTEx, QTLbase) and consider the following prior on the selection indicator $\gamma_{gj}$ to prioritize the eQTLs:

 where $A_{gj}$ is a binary variable indicating whether $j$th feature in $g$th group is an eQTL based on the reference database. $\Phi^{-1}(.)$ is the inverse of CDF of standard normal distribution, a.k.a. probit link in Bayesian literature to achieve conjugacy \citep{albert1993bayesian}.
 We note that there is some flexibility in setting prior for $d_1$, and in particular we may control the relative strength/emphasis of eQTL information by varying the value of the prior mean $\mu_d$.
 If there is a strong belief that eQTL should indicate causality, the prior mean $\mu_d$ may be set more positive value so the probability of the corresponding eQTL being a causal variant is increased.
 Alternatively, one can use gamma distribution truncated below zero as the prior for $d_1$ to put moderately larger weights on eQTLs.
 In the real data application, we set $\mu_d=0$.
 Lastly we allow noninformative priors on $\sigma^2$ and $\tau^2$, e.g. following Jeffreys priors.
 Similar formulation for incorporating functional annotation or eQTL information in fine mapping has also been seen in \cite{kichaev2017improved}.